- Search The Registry

-The prosecutor cited new DNA evidence that implicated a convicted rapist who confessed to the Central Park assault, though lawyers from the police detectives' union unsuccessfully tried to block the decision.
-The primary evidence in the case had been the then children’s confessions made to detectives.
+The prosecutor cited new DNA evidence that implicated a convicted rapist who confessed to the Central Park assault.
+However, lawyers from the police detectives' union unsuccessfully blocked the decision.
+The primary evidence in the case had been the then-children’s confessions to detectives.
 Supporters of the five have said those statements were coerced.
-The defendants were age 14 to 16 when they were arrested for April 19, 1989, attack.
-No forensic evidence linked any of them to the crime scene.
+The defendants were 14 to 16 when they were arrested for the April 19, 1989, attack—no forensic evidence linked any of them to the crime scene.
 In addition, there was a DNA match with serial rapist Matias Reyes, who confessed to the jogger attack.
-The five now ages 28 to 30, completed prison sentences ranging from 5 to 13 years on their convictions.
+The five, now ages 28 to 30, completed prison sentences ranging from 5 to 13 years on their convictions.
 Their lawyers were considering lawsuits.

-The 28-year-old jogger was found near death in the north end of the park.
+The 28-year-old jogger was found near death at the park's north end.
 She was in a coma for 12 days but recovered.
 She now lives in a Connecticut suburb, works for a nonprofit organization, and has published a book.

 Here is a register of convictions and time served by the five defendants in the Central Park jogger case:

 Antron McCray: Arrested at age 14, convicted as a juvenile of first-degree rape and robbery, released in 1996 after serving six years, he is now 28.

 Kevin Richardson, arrested at age 14, convicted as a juvenile of second-degree attempted murder, first-degree sodomy, first-degree rape, and first-degree robbery, was released in 1997 after serving 6 1/2 years, now 28.
 Yusef Salaam was arrested at age 14, convicted as a juvenile of first-degree rape and robbery, and released in 1997 after serving 6 1/2 years, now 28.